fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_learn.md

 If you are a Python programmer or you are looking for a robust library you can use to bring machine learning into a production system then a library that you will want to seriously consider is scikit-learn.
-In this post you will get an overview of the scikit-learn library and useful references of where you can learn more.
+In this lab, you will get an overview of the scikit-learn library and useful references of where you can learn more.

 Discover how to prepare data with pandas, fit and evaluate models with